 Special thanks to Ytai Ben-Tsvi , creator of the IOIO board, for all of his help on the project.
 Ytai wrote the custom firmware & corresponding Android API that allows the IOIO board to control the RGB LED Matrix.

-1. Plug the RGB LED Matrix shield into the IOIOMint or Droidalyzer IOIO board
+To make the wiring super easy, an RGB LED matrix shield was designed for this project which plugs into the IOIOMint or Droidalyzer IOIO board.

 For static images, use the Pixel Slideshow app and copy your image to the pixel\pixelslideshow directory of your Android's external SD card or internal memory.
 Images with black backgrounds or PNGs with a transparent background will give the best results.
 Just keep in mind the LED matrix is a low resoluiton of 32x32 meaning large, high-res images will not look good.
 If your image is not 32x32, not to worry, the app will automatically scale it to 32x32 before sending it to the LED Matrix.